 - Computer and technology studies

-Students who require English language support are generally enrolled in ESL classes, which helps students adjust to English as well as to the cultural values, customs and social expectations that they will encounter while in Alberta.
-ESL programs vary from school to school and from authority to authority.
+Students who require English language support are generally enrolled in EAL classes, which helps students adjust to English as well as to the cultural values, customs and social expectations that they will encounter while in Alberta.
+EAL programs vary from school to school and from authority to authority.

 Do I get to choose my classes or are they chosen for me?